The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Observations

 \subsection{Image Preprocessing}

 The VisAO camera cannot take zero second bias exposures, so dark frames were taken interspersed with the science frames to track both bias drifts and dark current contributions.
-Median levels in each CCD channel for all dark frames taken in a given sequence were inspected for bias drifts, and the level was found to be static to within 3 ADU.
-The fluxes in dark frames were constant to $<$1\%, so we utilized a median combination of all dark frames for a given dataset in our calibrations, subtracting the median dark from each raw image frame.
+Median levels in each CCD channel for all dark frames taken in a given sequence were inspected for bias drifts, and the level was found to be static to within 3 Analog to Digital Units (ADU, ``counts").
+We find that flux in dark frames is constant to $<$1\%, so we utilize a median combination of all dark frames for a given dataset in our calibrations, subtracting the median dark from each raw image frame.